-This is a DIRECTV access card.
+What you see above is an access card from an older DIRECTV receiver..
 It looks a lot like a credit card, except that instead of a black strip on the back, it has a gold circle.
 It’s known as a “smart card” because behind that gold circle is a little bit of memory.
 So really it’s not like a credit card at all.
 It’s more like a flash drive.

 DIRECTV receivers have used smart cards for close to a decade.
 In DIRECTV lingo, they are known as Conditional Access Module identification cards, or CAMID’s.
 You probably know that your DIRECTV receiver won’t work without one, and you might have figured out (we’re not being judgmental here) that you can’t take yours and put it into your friend’s receiver.
 It doesn’t work.

 So, what’s the mystery behind the access card?

 DIRECTV isn’t going to give out any really straight information here, especially if it could be used in any way to help someone steal service.
 But, some things are known:

 - The access card stores a series of numbers that are unique.

 - The access card also seems to store the receiver ID number, since you can’t put it in a different receiver.